Measures the level of 25-hydroxyvitamin D in a blood sample.

 Vitamin D home collection kits may be purchased online and include the materials you need to take a finger prick sample of blood that is returned by mail to the testing company to analyze.
 Your at-home vitamin D test results are usually reported to you via a secure online platform.

-At-home testing can be convenient and enable you to participate in your health care, but at-home tests cannot replace working with a health care professional.
-If you have symptoms of an abnormal level of vitamin D, be sure to share your concerns with your health care provider.
+At-home testing can be convenient and enable you to participate in your health care, but these tests cannot replace working with a health care professional.
+Always share your concerns with your health care provider.
 If an at-home test detects a vitamin D deficiency, insufficiency, or toxicity, your doctor will likely recommend retesting your vitamin D level to confirm the result.

 How much does the test cost?